 Best Car Seats for Flying with 2 -3 year olds (and up)

 Want an even lighter seat?
 This version of the seat weighs only 9.1 lbs.
+Wow!

 Best Car Seats for Flying with a 4 Year Old (and Up)

 This is the seat I bought for my son last year and have traipsed with through several airports.
 It weights a whopping 24.9 lbs.
 Yes, it’s completely worth it.
-Britax carseats are my favorite brand and are really easy to use.
+Britax carseats are my favorite brand because they are really easy to install and use.
 In fact, I always prefer to install this seat when we are flying and let my husband installs our other seat (which is an older Britax which isn’t available anymore, this is the updated version).
 Since it cannot rear face, it is better for children who are too tall to rear face.

 When Your Child reaches 40 lbs and is 5 Years Old or Older